rmacfadyen/RobertsDbContextExtensions/README.md

 ## Robert's DbContext Extensions

-If you just need to load some data from a database server into a plain old C# object then you're in the right place.
+If you just need to read data from a database server via Entity Framework Core (EFCore) into arbitrary plain old C# objects (POCO) then you're in the right place.

+If you just need to execute arbitrary SQL statements on a database server via EFCore then you're in the right place.

 ### Sample Code
 Here's how you would read a single record from a Customer table: